WolodjaZ/Warsztaty-badawcze-2-2025/README.md

 - [Dash](https://github.com/plotly/dash)

 **Deadlines**:
+Presentation:
+- Lecture 2025-06-03
+- Group 2 2025-06-04 and 2025-06-11
-Presentation - 2025-06-03
+- Group 3 2025-06-03 and 2025-06-10

-Code and Report - 2025-06-10
+Code and Report
+- Group 2 2025-06-04
+- Group 3 2025-06-03

 ---
-*Note: Lecture materials, paper list, and specific deadlines will be updated as the course progresses.*
+*Lecture materials, paper list, and specific deadlines will be updated as the course progresses.
-*Note: AI tools may be used for assistance, but understanding of content will be verified.*
+AI tools may be used for assistance, but understanding of content will be verified.*